 You’ve touched upon a subject that stirs me and moves me deeply.
 If there’s one thing that I wrote about with more passion than probably any other when I was in South Africa it was Inkatha.
 Inkatha was a conservative, right-wing Zulu political organisation and – in one of the most shocking things I have seen in my travels anywhere – they aligned with the forces of reaction in South Africa.
 They were basically fighting and killing in order to stop the transition to democracy and yet they were black.
 It almost beggars belief.
 I consider the leader of Inkatha, Mangosuthu Buthelezi, to be a monster.
 But one should bear in mind that they did not represent the entirety of the Zulu nation – one can’t be so lacking in respect to imagine they were all mindless monoliths.
 Actually, half the Zulus were supporting Mandela’s ANC, and what you’d get in those days were the rural Zulus siding with Inkatha and the urban Zulus tending to support the ANC.

 Increasingly, the sense of the Zulus being a separate people unto themselves has been dissipated with time.
 The sense of Zulu pride still exists, yet one of the great things about the ANC is how they’ve managed to merge and mix all races and tribes in there.
-Right now the [South African] president, Jacob Zuma, is a Zulu.
+The former president, Jacob Zuma, is a Zulu.
 But he’s surrounded by people from all the other tribes.
 The reactionary Inkatha group is fast disappearing from the scene.

-Your second book, Move Your Shadow, is by the Pulitzer prize-winning author and New York Times journalist Joseph Lelyveld.
+Your second book for understanding Nelson Mandela and South Africa is Move Your Shadow, by the Pulitzer prize-winning author and New York Times journalist Joseph Lelyveld.
 One reviewer in 1985 said this book “provides the kind of authentic evidence of the ordeals of black life that few white South Africans discover”.
 Would you agree?

 That’s certainly one important point to make.
 I think Move Your Shadow was actually the first book on South Africa that I ever read.
 I moved to the country in 1989 as a correspondent from Central America, where I had spent the previous six years.
 I really knew very little about South Africa.
 It wasn’t a place I had any prior interest in but the foreign editor of The Independent, in his wisdom, decided I should go there.
 Everybody told me that Move Your Shadow was the current book I had to read.
 So I read it, and it left a lasting impression on me.